kshji/viestihajonta/server/README.md

 # Viestihajonta tarkastaja -online palvelin - Variant checking online server
 This is done for checking orienteering forking system.
-This server look legs (control to control pairs) in the relay and individual competition using forking.
+This server check legs (control to control pairs) in the relay and individual competition using forking.

 Check: Run the same overall course.